 The penalty applicable to any promoter, organiser, club, official or competitor who fails to comply with either the provisions of the Road Traffic Act insofar as the requisite permissions required are concerned or for a breach of the Road Traffic Act, will be the imposition of a fine in the amount of R50,000-00 and/or any other sanction deemed necessary by MSA.

-244. POSTPONEMENT, ABANDONMENT OR CANCELLATION OF COMPETITION i) provision for doing so is made in the SRs; or ii) the Stewards of the Meeting have taken action in accordance with GCR 152, or iii) MSA has agreed to postponement, abandonment or cancellation.
+244. POSTPONEMENT, ABANDONMENT OR CANCELLATION OF COMPETITION i) provision for doing so is made in the SRs; or

 A meeting or a competition forming part of a meeting shall not be postponed, abandoned, or cancelled unless: